Fliipzy/dat18c/LotsOfNumbers/README.md

 - toString()

-How do you decide, when 2 objects from this Number class is equal ?
+How do you decide, when 2 objects from this Number class is equal?

 **Exercise 4**
-d
+- Set up a couple of test routines, that is try to catch errors in your code.

 **Exercise 5**